Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 ### Creating notes

 - new VPCs create RT, NACL and a default SG
-- it wotn create subnets nor IGW
+- it wont create subnets nor IGW
 - only 1 IGW per VPC
 - SG cant span VPCs
-- by default sg dont communicate with each other
+- by default sg don't communicate with each other

 ## **NAT instances**